CienKang/Blog-React/README.md

 # React-Blog : A blogging website made by react

-[Spacetagram] is a blogging website made via react.
+[React Blog] is a blogging website made via react.
 It allows users to create a new account, sign-in and create a text-based blog where whole community can see these blogs.It uses firebase to store data and also uses it to host the website.

 ## Features